Glench/jquery.safeReplace/README.md

 jquery.safeReplace
 ===============

-Search and replace without messing up removing html content!
-Very awesome for browser extensions like in Chrome and Firefox.
+Search and replace text in the DOM without messing up or removing html content!
+Very awesome for Chrome and Firefox extensions!
+Will not remove event bindings!
+You buy now!

 ```javascript
 $('div').safeReplace('half-empty', 'half-full');